pmndrs/jotai/.github/ISSUE_TEMPLATE/bug_report.md

 Please do not ask questions in issues.

-- [ ] I've already opened a [discussion](https://github.com/pmndrs/jotai/discussions) before opening this issue.
+- [ ] I've already opened a [discussion](https://github.com/pmndrs/jotai/discussions) before opening this issue, or already discussed in other media.

 Please include a minimal reproduction.